-In 1881, a year before Walter Langley and Edwin Harris arrived in Newlyn, Charles Napier Hemy decided upon a full-time move to Cornwall and chose Falmouth to settle in.
-He built Churchfield (now the Athenaeum Club) to his own design and had a boat, the Vanderveld fitted out as a studio.
-So began the role of Falmouth as home to a number of Cornwall's leading en plein-air artists.
-In 1885 Hemy was joined by Henry Scott Tuke who had been one of the founders of the Newlyn School two years earlier.
-Tuke took up lodgings at Pennance Cottage above Swanpool Beach with views east across Falmouth Bay towards Pendennis Castle and St Anthony’s lighthouse.
-Pennance remained Tuke’s modest Falmouth residence until the end of his life, 45 years later.
-Both men were highly accomplished marine artists and keen sailers and made the most of the opportunities afforded by Falmouth Harbour, Carrick Roads and the surrounding bays and beaches.
-They maintained close social links with the Newlyn and the early St Ives colonies whilst also guarding their artistic independance from these schools.
-Other artists of this period associated with Falmouth were William Ayerst Ingram and Frank Brangwyn.
+Explore Falmouth Artists’ paintings for sale.
+In 1881, a year before Walter Langley arrived in Newlyn, Charles Napier Hemy decided upon a full-time move to Cornwall and chose Falmouth.
+He built Churchfield (now the Athenaeum Club) and had a boat fitted out as a studio.
+In 1885 Hemy was joined by Henry Scott Tuke who had been one of the founders of the Newlyn School.
+Tuke took up lodgings at Pennance Cottage above Swanpool Beach and painted from there until the end of his life, 45 years later.
+Both men were highly accomplished marine artists and keen sailors and made the most of the opportunities afforded by Falmouth’s harbour and bays.
+They maintained close ties with the Newlyn and early St Ives colonies whilst also guarding their artistic independence.
+Other artists associated with Falmouth were William Ayerst Ingram and Frank Brangwyn.